-- i) Safe vehicular and pedestrian access and egress should be provided (including during flooding); - j) The internal road layout to provide for larger vehicles including refuse vehicles; - k) To provide all necessary vehicular parking on-site to avoid additional on street parking in local roads; - I) Demonstrate that the proposal would not have a significant harmful impact on the supply of local materials; and - m) The site layout must not include opportunities to provide future vehicular access into adjacent fields.
+- j) The internal road layout to provide for larger vehicles including refuse vehicles; - k) To provide all necessary vehicular parking on-site to avoid additional on street parking in local roads; - Demonstrate that the proposal would not have a significant harmful impact on the supply of local materials; and - m) The site layout must not include opportunities to provide future vehicular access into adjacent fields. - 3.
+The National Park Authority has prepared a Development Brief to assist the delivery of the site.
+Development proposals in broad conformity with the Development Brief will be permitted